LautaroZanzot/SOC-Automation-Project/README.md

 - Scripting and Automation for Threar Mitigation

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Network diagram tools (such as Draw.io)
 - Virtualization software VirtualBox
 - Cloud Virtualization with Azure
 - System Monitor for log collection(Sysmon)
-- TheHive
+- Security Incident Response (TheHive)

 ## Steps